 The Anker Life A2 NC are compatible with the Anker Soundcore companion app.
 It features a graphic EQ and 20 different presets to let you adjust their sound profile.
 You can also swap between three different ANC presets, enable audio cues for various controls, or remap their control scheme.
 The app lets you check each of the buds' charge status.

 The Anker Soundcore Life A2 NC have satisfactory Bluetooth connectivity.
-They support Bluetooth 5.0, but not NFC or multi-device pairing, so you can't stream music from your phone while remaining connected to your computer.
+They support Bluetooth 5.0, but unlike the Anker Soundcore Space A40 Truly Wireless, they don't support multi-device pairing, so you can't stream music from your phone while remaining connected to your computer.
 Their latency on PCs is also likely too high for them to be suitable for gaming.
 They perform slightly better on mobile Android and iOS devices, though some latency is still noticeable while watching videos online.
 With that in mind, it's worth noting that apps and devices compensate for latency differently, so your real-world experience could vary.

 These in-ears are wireless-only.
 They come with a USB-A to USB-C cable for charging their case.